Frequently asked questions

 Celebrating love with a personal touch

-As your celebrant, I will help in planning your ideal ceremony, compose a unique and meaningful ceremony, provide you with lots of resources and ceremony ideas, assistance to write vows, conduct a rehearsal and officiate your ceremony.
+As your Celebrant, I will prepare all your legal paperwork, help in planning your ideal ceremony, and compose a unique and personal ceremony that sets the perfect vibe for your day.
+I will provide you with lots of resources and ceremony ideas, assistance to write your personal vows, conduct a rehearsal and officiate your ceremony.

 Can we personalise our ceremony?